DavidWells/analytics/site/main/source/plugins/tab-events.md

 ---
 title: Listen & react to tab visibility events in analytics
 pageTitle: Tab Events
-description: Using the tab events plugin
+description: Reacting to browser tab visibility events
 ---

-This plugin will expose tab events for listeners and other plugins to react to when tab visibility changes.
+This [analytics](https://www.npmjs.com/package/analytics) plugin fire events on tab visibility changes.
+When visitors switch between browser tabs callbacks are fired.

-Tab visibility changes can be useful for session information, pausing videos/carousels, and diplaying calls to action when a visitor returns to a tab.
+Tab visibility changes can be useful for session information, pausing videos/carousels, and displaying calls to action when a visitor returns to a tab.

-After installing & activating the plugin, the `tabHidden` and `tabVisible` events will fire.
+The plugin exposes tab events (`tabHidden` and `tabVisible`) that listeners & other plugins can react to.

-You can listen to these events via additional plugins or with `.on` & `.once` listeners.
+This package comes with a standalone `onTabChange` function for usage anywhere in your app.

 ## How to use